Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Discussion and conclusions

 In our study, going out to $2R_{200c}$ captures 75\% of the signal; however, this is also insufficient for using anisotropic stacked tSZ signals for precision cosmology.
 Modelling the halo signal further out is a possible solution.
 For example, there appears to be some association of the gas pressure with halo locations even at $4R_{200c}$ and beyond.
 However, it is challenging to develop a prescription which extends so far due to the extensive overlap between neighboring profiles.
 In many overlapping cases, it is unclear which halo the gas should be assigned to.
 Furthermore, it is challenging to study such large halo extents in \tth\ simulations due to their limited volume.
 It would be useful for future work to examine the oriented tSZ signal beyond $4R_{200c}$ in larger-volume simulations, or attempt to separate the halo-associated gas with the field gas at all radii using non-spatial properties, to give insight into whether gas pressure modelling for the field is a necessary addition to halo modelling.

 A caveat to this work is that in all definitions applied to separate halo from non-halo gas, halos smaller than $10^{12}$~\hMsun\ were treated as members of the diffuse category due to their low resolution.
 It is possible that in higher-resolution simulations, such halos (numerous as they are) would be associated with a significant fraction of the tSZ signal.
+An additional limitation is that our analysis was restricted to a single suite of simulations with one feedback prescription, and the results will likely vary depending on the feedback model.
+The small volume of \tth\ zoom simulations as compared to cosmological volumes make \tth\ well suited for re-runs with subtle changes to the feedback mechanisms, and future work will explore this.

-We also demonstrated that environmental measures of superclustering, as determined by the galaxy field, help augment the signals from the warm-hot diffuse gas.
+We also demonstrated that environmental measures of superclustering, as determined by the galaxy field, augment the signals from the warm-hot diffuse gas.
 Such environmental measures can be applied to help detect this gas in existing data like that from ACT and \textit{Planck}, but claimed detections of unbound or diffuse baryons should clearly state the modeling that went in to account for halo gas.

+Several previous works have claimed a detection of the WHIM with oriented tSZ data.
+To compare our simulated results with those observations, it is important to again emphasize the role that environment plays in the diffuse gas pressure.
+Even before imposing the additional constraints for superclustering, the full sample of simulations examined in this work are already constrained to rare environments.
+They host a rare massive cluster at $z=0$; at $z=1$, we are viewing a snapshot of dynamic, coalescing proto-cluster regions that have higher density and more activity than average.
+The diffuse $y$ signals in similar regions in the real Universe are likely to be higher than the average intergalactic filament.